 Oh dear, sweet day drinking.
 You’re the afternoon’s best friend and nightfall’s arch enemy, a tempting mistress of sunshine-covered fun whose fading, beach-themed wall mural covers up the crumbling brick of the early evening hangover that will surely visit.
 Unless, of course, you maintain the stamina to play through into the nighttime (which is a whole other mixtape).
-For today’s soundtrack, we go deep into the feel-good musical spectrum of the past four decades with a story arc that spans funk, disco, hip-hop, and soul — even a premium blend of soft and yacht rock.
+For today’s soundtrack, we go deep into the feel-good musical spectrum of the past four decades with a story arc that spans funk, disco, hip-hop, soul and rock before slowly fizzling out, like a sparkler on The 4th of July, into a hazy gelatinous phosphorescent mass of premium blend soft/yacht rock.

 “All You’re Waiting For” by Classixx & Nancy Whang